 On the plugin download page, Gutenberg describes itself as a block editor whose goal is to make adding rich content to your WordPress powered site simple and enjoyable.
 True to its description, I found it quite interesting while using the Gutenberg editor.
 Using it was like a modern retake on the whole concept of designing & creating content for the web.

 What does it do?

-To describe Gutenberg even more accurately, it aims to replace the current editor for WordPress with a more intuitive and block based editor, where all your content on the page are classified under blocks – your paragraph text, headings, quotes, images, galleries, buttons, Twitter & other social-media embeds, tables, code, etc.
+To describe Gutenberg even more accurately, it aims to replace the current editor for WordPress with a more intuitive and block-based editor, where all your content on the page is classified under blocks – your paragraph text, headings, quotes, images, galleries, buttons, Twitter & other social-media embeds, tables, code, etc.